CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial5_toolsforthought.md

 ![selectlocation2]
 The institutions that are within 1 km of the D line should be highlighted on your map.
 You can right-click on the layer and `save selection as` to make them their own layer.
 You did it!
 Spurious arguments in analytical maps aren't hard to make: now it's time to apply these tools to your own research and teaching agendas.

+Prepared by Bernadette Baird-Zars for *Mapping for the Urban Humanities*, an intensive summer 2019 workshop from the [Center for Spatial Research](http://c4sr.columbia.edu/) in the Graduate School of Architecture, Planning and Preservation at Columbia University.
+More information about the course is available [here](http://c4sr.columbia.edu/courses/mapping-urban-humanities-summer-institute).

 [endof4]: Images/2019/Tutorial5_endof4.png

 [gear]: Images/2019/Tutorial5_gear.png